Seneca in Nemaha County, Kansas — The American Midwest (Upper Plains)

 Seneca, Kansas

 Location.
 39° 50.046′ N, 96° 3.688′ W. Marker is in Seneca, Kansas, in Nemaha County.
-Marker is at the intersection of Main Street and 4th Street, on the left when traveling west on Main Street.
+It is at the intersection of Main Street and 4th Street, on the left when traveling west on Main Street.
 Touch for map.
 Marker is at or near this postal address: 402 Main Street, Seneca KS 66538, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Smith Hotel (here, next to this marker); The Felt Block (within shouting distance of this marker); The First National Bank (about 300 feet away, measured in a direct line); The Railroads (about 300 feet away); The Buggy Store (about 500 feet away); City Hall (about 700 feet away); The Seneca Free Library (approx. 0.2 miles away); The Seneca Post Office (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Smith Hotel (here, next to this marker); The Felt Block (within shouting distance of this marker); The First National Bank (about 300 feet away, measured in a direct line); The Railroads (about 300 feet away); The Buggy Store (about 500 feet away); City Hall (about 700 feet away); The Seneca Free Library (approx. 0.2 miles away); The Seneca Post Office (approx. 0.2 miles away).
 Touch for a list and map of all markers in Seneca.